Bagais/Games-And-Apps/README.md

 # Games-And-Apps
-A collection of small apps and games I'm building
+A collection of small Apps and games I'm building